Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Neural tangent kernel theory and kernel regression

 and

 hold with probability at least $1 - o_{m}(1)$, where the randomness comes from the initialization of the parameters.
-In other words, as the width $m$ tends to infinity, the neural network estimator $ f_{\boldsymbol{\theta}(t)}^m $ uniformly converges to $ \hat{f}_t^{\mathrm{NTK}} $, and the corresponding generalization error $ \mathcal{R}(f_{\boldsymbol{\theta}(t)}^m )$ is well approximated by $\mathcal{R}(\hat{f}_t^{\mathrm{NTK}}) $.
-Similar results have also been derived for other neural network architectures \citep[etc.]{arora2019exact,tirer2022kernel}, making the kernel gradient flow a reasonable alternative for sufficiently wide neural networks and leading to a resurgence in the study of kernel regression.
+In other words, as the width $m$ tends to infinity, the neural network estimator $ f_{\btheta(t)}^m $ uniformly converges to $ \hat{f}_t^{\mathrm{NTK}} $, and the corresponding generalization error $ \cR(f_{\btheta(t)}^m )$ is well approximated by $\cR(\hat{f}_t^{\mathrm{NTK}}) $. \revtext{Consequently, the generalization ability of the neural network estimator can be studied through the kernel gradient flow estimator.} Similar results have also been derived for other neural network architectures \citep[etc.]{arora2019exact,tirer2022kernel}, making the kernel gradient flow a reasonable alternative for sufficiently wide neural networks and leading to a resurgence in the study of kernel regression.